kgpl1809/Society-4/README_en.md

-  - The tomb appears on the square when a Soldier or Pirate dies.
+  - The tomb appears on the square when a Soldier or Hacker dies.
 This tomb blocks the square it is on indefinitely, however one of the 4 ministers that can be chosen at the beginning of the game can revive the piece lost in battle.

 ### Abilities